 Grace releases my arm and takes a small, tentative step forward.
 Her smile is toothy and wild.
 You’d think she’s just witnessed the Resurrection, Christ in white robes.
 But I know what she really sees.
 Its her first real step into adulthood: four wheels, a 2.4-liter engine, and a twenty-gallon gas tank, all signifying freedom and possibility.
 The momentum of this moment is perpetual and will carry her out of adolescence, through college and into motherhood.
 She’ll tell her grandkids about this car.

 “I will.”
-Grace lies, her eyes fixed on her future ride.
+Grace lies.
 She rests a hand just above the hood, too timid to actually touch the thing.
 I can only imagine what her wedding night will be like.

 “Greenville…” I whisper, the word tasting sour, unpalatable.
 I can feel my middle-class whiteness welling up in me like heartburn.
 Is it something in the air?
 This is the seedy side of the city, the part the blacks burned during a self-destructive, self-mutilating riot back in ’67.
 God, what can people gain from torching their own grocery stores and barber shops?